KamelAdjei/TrumpBot_DAT602/README.md

 - Simply type in cmd in folder "python chatbot.py" and a development server will be live.

+## Once it's running, you can ask questions like:
+1.Do you trust news networks?
+2.how much do you earn
+3.is America Racists?
+4.Are you a misogynist?
+5.Tell me a joke
+6.How would you describe your life?

 ## Link
 1.Youtube Video Demo: https://www.youtube.com/channel/UCOUrASPLv0as6m6N5cgQQcA/featured?view_as=subscriber